tashinhoss/tashinhoss/README.md

 ### Hi I am Tashin👋
 - 🌱 I’m currently learning Django
 - 📫 How to reach me: tashin.hossain.cu@gmail.com
-- 🔭 I’m working on Machine Learning and Data Science
+- 🔭 My research interests lies in Natural Language Processing, Multimodal Information Processing, and Computational Social Science
-- 💬 Ask me about if you have any question about any projects that present in my repository
+- 💬 Ask me if you have any questions about any projects that are present in my repository

 ### Publications
 - [Leveraging fusion of sequence tagging models for toxic spans detection](https://www.sciencedirect.com/science/article/abs/pii/S0925231222006166)